e-middleton/CSC120FP/cheatsheet.md

 that will eat unknit yarn, some of which (bulky and dk yarn) has no replacement in the game.

 In the mine you must answer the riddle of a door in order to walk south into the yarn trove, the answer is "yarn"

+try talking to items in locations, I think it's funny also please look at people and objects, I spent way too much time on descriptions

 A map .png is in the repo, but a brief overview of the map is below:
 [0][0]: cliffs